Next Generation Gaming

 Three Reforms to Streamline Shipping of Gaming MachinesRead More

 Several of the more than three hundred U.S. gaming jurisdictions – states plus tribal entities – still enforce decades old shipping requirements.
 Many of the requirements have proven unnecessary and drive up costs and slow the delivery of state-of-the-art technology to casino floors.
 By modernizing shipping regulations, jurisdictions stimulate innovation and can create greater efficiencies for suppliers, casino operators, and their own regulatory efforts.

 This white paper outlines three specific shipping reforms that would spark great improvement in efficiency and speed to-market for gaming machines, and examines the benefits and consequences of reform in each of these areas.

 Recommendations for Streamlining Processes While Maintaining IntegrityRead More

+Gaming companies must navigate a myriad of regulatory nuances across a variety of jurisdictions.
+Through this, the industry has seen how some policies work better than others.
 This paper makes a wide range of recommendations for streamlining gaming regulations while maintaining the integrity of the industry and its regulatory system.

-It does not attempt to produce an “exhaustive” list of improvements but instead focuses on recommendations that would improve the licensing process, simplify the gaming licensee’s ability to gain access to financing, reform regulation of gaming machines and modify or eliminate unnecessary red tape and reporting requirements.
+It does not attempt to produce an “exhaustive” list of improvements but instead focuses on recommendations that would improve the licensing process, simplify the gaming licensee’s ability to gain access to financing, reform regulation of gaming machines, and modify or eliminate unnecessary red tape and reporting requirements.
 The paper identifies reforms that would free regulators and licensees from processes that no longer serve their initial goals, analyzing each regulatory problem and identifying an effective solution.